ilhomjon55/todo-list/README.md

 #### Features:

-* Can add tasks
+* Can add tasks with voice
-* Can delete tasks
+* Can delete tasks with voice

 #### Tech: